 What is an auto insurance policyholder?
 (2024 Full Details)

 What is an auto insurance policyholder?
-A policyholder manages the policy and pays premiums, with rates starting at $80/month.
-This article explains the policyholder's role, including adding drivers and making payments.
-Only the policyholder adjusts coverage; listed drivers are covered but can't modify.
+An insurance policyholder manages the policy and pays premiums, with rates starting at $80/month.
+This article explains the policyholder's role, including how to add drivers to an insurance policy and make insurance payments.

 Free Car Insurance Comparison